-In 2012, the DC Grays of the Cal Ripken Collegiate Baseball League will honor the proud history of the Homestead Grays by wearing uniforms that are based on the uniforms worn by the 1939 champion Grays (pictured above).
-These uniforms are being produced by Under Armor specifically for the Grays.
+The DC Grays of the Cal Ripken Collegiate Baseball League honor the proud history of the Homestead Grays by wearing uniforms that are based on the uniforms worn by the 1939 champion Grays (pictured above).

 The “old” and “new” DC Grays

 The original incarnation of the DC Grays were founded in 2006 by Antonio Scott and Brad Burris, former baseball players at Howard University.
 The Grays played in the Clark Griffith League from 2006-2009.
 The original mission of the Grays was to create and develop a team that would become “ambassadors for baseball” in Washington, DC.
 The main goal was to engage more inner-city youth and their families in the sport of baseball by bringing talented college ballplayers from around the country to play in a top-tier collegiate summer league, and to conduct summer camps and clinics for inner-city youth.